 Cassava Sciences, Inc. (SAVA) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had lost 30.24% over the past month.
-This has lagged the Medical sector's loss of 1.77% and the S&P 500's gain of 2.96% in that time.
+Heading into today, shares of the company had lost 28.21% over the past month, lagging the Medical sector's loss of 1.47% and the S&P 500's gain of 2.57% in that time.

 Wall Street will be looking for positivity from SAVA as it approaches its next earnings report date.
-The company is expected to report EPS of -$0.17, down 183.33% from the prior-year quarter.
+In that report, analysts expect SAVA to post earnings of -$0.17 per share.
+This would mark a year-over-year decline of 183.33%.

 It is also important to note the recent changes to analyst estimates for SAVA.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.34% lower.
+Within the past 30 days, our consensus EPS projection has moved 2.34% lower.
 SAVA is currently a Zacks Rank #3 (Hold).

 Click to get this free report